fahdsuleman/CloudGuard-ShiftLeft-GitHub-Actions/README.md

 Commit will trigger the GitHub actions workflow which chains `code-scan` (the entire repository is fed to containerized shiftleft), `image-scan` (which packs webapp into a Docker container image scanned by shiftleft) and iac-assessment (which scans terraform template) [TO DO: and deploys the containerized webapp].

 The jobs are sequential: code-scan will fail.
-Comment the `needs:` lines in `.github/workflows/main.yml` to have the jobs run in parallel.
+Comment the `needs:` lines in `.github/workflows/main.yml` to run the jobs simultaneously.